flyx/NimYAML/README.md

    - Support generic objects
    - Support transient fields (i.e. fields that will not be (de-)serialized on objects and tuples)
-   - Check for and avoid name clashes when generating local tags for custom object types.

 ## Developers